 The new president of the Philippines Mr. Rodrigo Duterte is not a guy I would personally support.
 Someone may ask, Why?
-Well, it is because Duterte is a total disgrace and I wonder why the good people of the Philippines would elect a guy like that as president.
-He is very childish with words and doesn't know how to control his temper.
+Well, it is because Duterte is very childish with words and doesn't know how to control his temper.
 He is worse than America's Donald Trump as far as words are concerned.
-Both Trump and Duterte speak before thinking which is a sign of stupidity in my part of the world.
+Both Trump and Duterte often speak before thinking which is a sign of stupidity in my community in Africa.

 What if the Philippines “unfortunately” choose the “crazy” route and leave the UN?
 Can the Philippines survive without the UN?
 What if all third world countries decide to break away from the UN?
 Can the UN achieve its aims without the involvement of third world countries like the Philippines?
 What if the Asian and African countries decide to come together to form another world government body without the involvement of the rich and powerful nations like the United States, Russia, France, and Germany?
 Can such a world government body function?